Chaos Chronicles: How to Survive on This Runaway Train

 And it’s leading to outsized stock market returns for folks who know what’s going on.

-Leading AI chipmaker Nvidia Corp.
+Leading AI chipmaker NVIDIA Corp.
 (NVDA) just hit a new all-time high.
 It’s now up about 850% since the start of last year.
 And it’s worth $3.4 trillion.
-That makes it the second-largest company in America by market cap after Apple Inc. (AAPL).
+That makes it the second-largest company in America by market cap after Apple Inc. (APPL).

 Or take the Robotics and Artificial Intelligence ETF (BOTZ).
 It’s one of my favorite ETFs for investing in exponential progress.
 And it’s knocking on the door of its 52-week high.

-Note: Editor’s Note: There’s a growing sense of dread among investors as we approach November 5.
-But across the board here at InvestorPlace, we have one unified message: Don’t get swept up in the fear and uncertainty.
-Don’t make panicked sell decisions.
-And if you’re looking for ways to profit in the face of this chaos, instead, embrace a quant system designed to turn market chaos into opportunity.